rhodcodes/blog/content/posts/2021/02/setting-up-git-on-windows/index.md

 ## Pre-launch

 Sometimes when using git from an external GUI such as [Fork](https://git-fork.com/) it will appear to hang or error out when doing any commands involving SSH.
-In my experience this is when you connect to a server that you've not connected to before and SSH doesn't yet trust it's identity.
+I've found that it's usually on the first connection to a specific server and happens when SSH is asking if you trust the identity of the server you're connecting to.
+Sometimes the GUI doesn't make it apparent that it's waiting for input, or annoyingly - won't let you input anything.

-Before using any git commands I like to run a manual ssh connection to any Git servers that I'll be interacting.
+To avoid this I run a manual ssh connection to any git servers that I'll be interacting.
 To get the details we need for this get the SSH details provided by a repo and take the bits before the `:`.
 This is the user and the host we need for SSH.

-For example `git clone git@github.com:rhodcodes/blog.git` is how I'd clone the repo for this blog.
-And `git@github.com` is the user and the host we need to manually connect via SSH.
+For example `git clone git@github.com:rhodcodes/blog.git` is how I'd clone the repo for this blog.And `git@github.com` is the user and the host we need to manually connect via SSH.

 ```ps
 ssh git@github.com